Help for Back Pain

 Chiropractic care of back pain focuses on restoring function to poorly moving spinal joints, as well as reducing muscle tension and increasing muscle strength.
 This results in improved movement, reduced pain and deceased nerve irritation.

-Treatments are tailored to the individual case usually consisting of spinal and soft tissue mobilisation, core stabilization advice, strengthening exercises, stretching and heat/cold therapy.
+Treatments are tailored to the individual case usually consisting of spinal and soft tissue mobilisation, core stabilization advice, strengthening exercises, stretching, massage therapy and heat/cold therapy.
 Please contact us to arrange your comprehensive lower back consultation to help identify the exact cause of your back pain and begin a course of corrective care today!

 Tips for looking after your back